What Is Title Case?

 The capitalization rules are explained in more detail in the next section, but essentially title case means to capitalize every word except articles (a, an, the), coordinating conjunctions (and, or, but, …) and (short) prepositions (in, on, for, up, …).
-This might seem simple, almost trivial, but actually it isn’t.
-What’s tricky is that many words can be used in different grammatical functions.
+This is trickier than it seems, because many words can be used in different grammatical functions.
 For example, in Lay It All on Me, “on” is a preposition and must be lowercased, but it is used as an adjective in It’s On Again and as an adverb in I Could Go On Singing, so it must be capitalized in both cases.
 Here are some more examples:

 - in: The Catcher in the Rye, but Give In to Me (adverb)

 - out: Fresh out the Oven, but School’s Out Forever (adjective)

 - up: Crawling up a Hill, but Picking Up the Pieces (adverb)

 - but: Nothing but the Truth, but Life Is But a Dream (adverb)

 - a: Let’s Make a Deal, but The A to Z of TV Gardening (noun)